beatthat/safe-refs/README.md

-Use safe refs to hold references to Unity components that may be destroyed.
-An instance of SafeRef<MyComponent>.value will be null if the component or it's GameObject has been destroyed.
+<a href="readme"></a>Use safe refs to hold references to Unity components that may be destroyed.
+An instance of SafeRef<MyComponent>.value will be null if the component or its GameObject has been destroyed.

 ````c#
 MyComponent someComponent = GetComponentsInChildren<MyComponent>();